Camiloriwi/filtro-Nodejs/README.md

 ---
-# Book and Client Management Project with Node.js and MongoDB
+# Book and Client Management Project with Node.js MongoDB and Express

 This project is a simple application for managing books and clients using Node.js and MongoDB.
 It provides an API for creating, updating, retrieving, and deleting books and clients, as well as user authentication.